OUR RESEARCH

 AI Innovation Incubator

-A new Lawrence Livermore initiative seeks to advance artificial intelligence (AI) and machine learning for applied science at scale.
-With these tools and our data-rich environment, we’re advancing AI-driven simulations in a range of application areas: to design new molecules for pandemic response and energetic materials, integrate complex multimodal data for national security decision support, increase the power of predictive models in climate studies and inertial confinement fusion, among others.
+A key Lawrence Livermore initiative seeks to advance AI and ML for applied science at scale.
+With these tools and our data-rich environment, we’re advancing AI-driven simulations in a range of application areas to: design new molecules for pandemic response and energetic materials, integrate complex multimodal data to protect the nation's critical infrastructure and increase the power of predictive models in climate studies and inertial confinement fusion, among others.

 El Capitan

 When deployed in 2024, El Capitan will be NNSA’s first exascale supercomputer, with the processing power of more than 2 exaflops, or 2 quintillion (1018) calculations per second.
 El Capitan will usher in a new era of predictive and experimental capability, producing high-fidelity 3D simulations beyond what’s possible now with the other supercomputers.
-With El Capitan, LLNL will apply this new realm of simulations to mission spaces including stockpile stewardship and weapon modernization and more.
+With El Capitan, LLNL will apply this enhanced realm of simulations to several critical mission spaces including stockpile stewardship, weapon modernization and more.

 Multiphysics Simulation Codes